changken/CubismDemoSystem/README.md

-# Ntut computer graphic laboratory slide system source code
+# NTUT computer graphic laboratory slide system source code

 Our system is designed for slide purpose.
 You can check below link for live demo.